ropensci/spocc/README.md

-occdat
+spocc
 ========

-**`occdat` = species OCCurrence DATa**
+**`spocc` = SPecies OCCurrence data**

 We (rOpenSci) have been writing R packages to interact with many sources of species occurrence data, including [GBIF][gbif], [Vertnet][vertnet], [BISON][bison], and [iNaturalist][inat] - and we'll continue to write wrappers for other sources.

-`occdat` is an R package to query and collect species occurrence data from many sources.
+`spocc` is an R package to query and collect species occurrence data from many sources.
 The goal is to wrap functions in other R packages to make a seamless experience across data sources for the user.

 The inspiration for this comes from users requesting a more seamless experience across data sources, and from our work on a similar package for taxonomy data ([taxize][taxize]).